ozguryazilimas/wp-postane/imsanity/readme.txt

 various types of images.
 If GD is not configured to handle a particular image type then you will get this message when you try to upload it.
 For more info see http://php.net/manual/en/image.installation.php

 = 4.
+How can I tell Imsanity to ingore a certain image so I can upload it without being resized? =

+You can re-name your file and add "-noresize" to the filename.
+For example if your file is named "photo.jpg" you can rename it "photo-noresize.jpg" and Imsanity will ignore it, allowing you to upload the full-sized image.

+Optionally you can temporarily adjust the max image size settings and set them to a number that is higher than the resolution of the image you wish to upload

+= 5.
 Why would I need this plugin? =

 Photos taken on any modern camera and even most cellphones are too large for display full-size in a browser.
 In the case of modern DSLR cameras, the image sizes are intended for high-quality printing and are ridiculously